September 27, 2021

 Determine the right timing.
 One of the challenges with GLBA compliance is when to throw away documents that are no longer needed.
 Even if an organization is finished with a document, it may be legally required to hold on to it for a certain period.
 To keep track of what documents can be destroyed and what should be kept, it can be helpful to create and maintain a records retention schedule.
 This is a guidance document that describes the types of information the company typically collects, the legal and regulatory requirements for retaining the information, who owns the information, and what the schedule is for disposing of it.
 Based on this document, organizations can create a plan of what information to throw away and when, track disposal, and ensure they reduce risk by getting rid of things that aren’t necessary while still meeting legal demands.

 Select a secure disposal method.
 While many of the documents that contain financial PII will be electronic, a significant amount will still be in paper form.
-It is important to think through how to dispose of these records so they don’t introduce risk of breach of financial PII.
+It is important to think through how to dispose of these records so they don’t introduce risk of data breach of financial PII.
 Tossing confidential documents in the regular trash is not safe because dumpster divers can and do access these materials relatively easily.
 Similarly, shredding documents with a personal or small office shredder may not go far enough in fully destroying the information.
 Most of these machines shred paper into strips, which can be reconstructed without too much effort.
 The optimal destruction strategy involves working with a professional shredding company like Shred-it.
-We use industrial shredders that turn documents into confetti, which prevents reassembly.
-Because we recycle the confetti, we also help preserve the environment.
-We offer a chain of custody, guaranteeing that any sensitive documents will remain secure from the time of disposal through destruction and will issue a certificate of destruction listing what records were destroyed, when, and how.

 It is also wise to have a method of full disposal of any outdated or non-functioning electronic equipment that may house confidential financial information.
 Legacy technology can present a hidden risk in that information can still be accessed and used for nefarious purposes, even if the equipment does not appear to be working.
 Wiping, erasing, or reformatting a hard drive or other electronic device doesn’t go far enough in safeguarding the information because these methods do not completely remove data from the device, and forensic software programs exist that can recover the information.
 Complete, physical destruction is a better strategy.
 This may include slicing the equipment into pieces or punching a hole in it, eliminating the chances of data access.